top of page

 Two flagship itineraries (The Outback and The South) are the first trips that any birder new to the country should be considering.
 In addition to covering extremely large regions which are remote and somewhat difficult to visit alone, these two tours combined target 70% of Australia's endemic birds (including most of the trickiest desert nomads).

 While Ornis is a global company, we are headquatered in Australia and know the continent better than anyone else!
+All our tours use large 4WDs with a maximum of three participants in each vehicle.

 Australia: South-West & Christmas Island